yaodan-zhang/hangman-guesser/README.md

 This is a hangman game assessment from Trexquant, with an author's implementation for the guesser to the game.
-Detailed description of the game guesser implementation and the guesser accuracy after testing can be found in the project report.